dhairya-quash/TEST-REPO/android/Readme.md

 ### Note

 > Quash SDK has a dependency on backend for providing the required APIs for saving the session replay, media and other bug report related data.
 So in order to view the bug reports you create or test any changes that you make in the SDK, you need a working backend for it.
-To do so, please setup max backend by referring to the [Backend Setup](../backend)
+To do so, you can either run the code manually or use a pre-built docker image.
+Please refer to the [Backend Setup](../backend) for detailed steps.

 ### **Dependencies**